cambiegroup/flowchem/docs/user-guides/tutorials/start.md

 And how do you do this?
 Well, the best approach is to have a drive to access the functionality of these devices in one platform.
 This task can be accomplished through flowchem.

-Using flowchem, it is possible to access the devices' features **asynchronously** and on a **server** simply and directly.
-But what do these terms mean in practice?
+Using flowchem, it is possible to access the devices' features on a **server** simply and directly.
+But what do this mean in practice?

-1 - Asynchronous operation means that each device has its own thread, enabling them to run independently of one another.
-This helps prevent issues with one device from affecting the entire platform.

-2 - Running on a server provides the platform with great versatility.
+Running on a server provides the platform with great versatility.
 For instance, the devices can be accessed by another computer on the same network.

 In the previous example, to configure or inform flowchem about the devices you want to access, you just need to write a